Have you or a loved one been diagnosed with a hernia and are not sure what caused it?

 A hernia is a hole or defect in the abdominal wall allowing things normally on the inside to escape to the outside of wall.
 Hernias are a common condition caused by strain combined with muscle weakness in the abdomen or groin.
 In some patients, hernias develop over a long period where, in others, they develop quickly.
-Some patients experience pain associated with hernias, while others are asymptomatic.
+Some patients experience pain or discomfort associated with hernias, while others are asymptomatic.

-In many cases, if left untreated, hernias can cause dangerous complications.
+If left untreated, hernias can cause serious complications.
 Spending a few minutes educating yourself on the causes and risk factors can help you prevent a hernia or, if needed, take the necessary steps to have the hernia treated.
 Treatment, which will almost always require hernia surgery, is common and can help you get back to your normal life quicker and with less pain.

 Causes of Hernias